 The ultimate test for the effectiveness of housing is the experience of the one who uses it.
 ‘The proof of the pudding is in the eating’.
 But it will always be a work in progress.

 In a Customer Journey Map, these both assessments, subjective (travel experience) and objective (destination, travel time and costs), come together.
-The big advantage is that the primary function of housing, to facilitate people with their processes, the common thread is instead of mostly only money and risks.
+SMART with a human touch becomes SMARTI.
+The big advantage is that the primary function of real estate, to facilitate people with their processes, becomes the main theme instead of money and risks.

 The Strategic Accommodation Roadmap is a map with a simplification of the own accommodation landscape where the planned travel route is mapped out and the desired travel speed is calculated.

 The Real Estate GPS helps to determine the current position and the destination on the map and, if necessary, to make a midcourse correction to get back on the main course.
 Small ongoing course corrections give a quieter ‘travel experience’ for users.
 This contrasts with the common practice in which the learn/work environment performance first go outside the acceptable bandwidth which requires then a substantial and abrupt course correction.
 The result is a bouncing journey and for the decision makers an unsteady financial travel experience.
 Not to mention the loss of income because the users of the building could not perform optimally because of the less effective learn/work environment.